Hal609/BevyPhysicsSim/ReadMe.md

 # Rust Physics Sim

-An interactive 3D physics simulation implemented in Rust using the Bevy Engine
+A custom interactive 3D physics simulation implemented in Rust using the Bevy Engine

 ![screen-gif](./output.gif)